Skip to content

 With stunning beaches, superb seafood and beautiful architecture, Arachon is divided into four regions and known for its oyster harvesting.

-It’s home to the famous Dune du Pilat sand dune, Europe’s tallest at 110 metres.
+It’s home to the famous Dune du Pilat, Europe’s tallest at 110 meters.
 It’s really quite something to see, and once you get to the top, it offers panoramic views of the Atlantic Ocean.

 Arcachon Half Day Trip with Pyla Sand Dune Climb & Oyster Tasting